-As will be discussed below, we have data on EGA for 14 SSA countries; when different available years are taken into accounts this yields 53 data points.
+As will be discussed below, we have data on entrepreneurial growth aspirations for 14 SSA countries; when different available years are taken into accounts this yields 53 data points.
 Given the large variety of factors we have been considering, there are insufficient degrees of freedom and too little heterogeneity for the use of country-based regression analysis.
-However, we can move beyond case studies by applying fsQCA.7 This method relies on fuzzy set logic and is able to identify the configurations of dimensions that are sufficient for a specific outcome to emerge (Ragin, 2008).
-It is not only data limitations that directs us toward fsQCA.
+However, we can move beyond case studies by applying fsQCA.7 This method relies on fuzzy set logic and is able to identify the configurations of dimensions that are sufficient for a specific outcome to emerge (Ragin, 2009).
+It is not only data limitations that directs us towards fsQCA.
 The method has the advantage over regression methods that it can handle situations where more than one configuration is associated with a given outcome (equifinality).

-In our model, the outcome is a high level of EGA and our previous discussion has identified six explanatory dimensions related to colonial history, postcolonial history, and geography, respectively, as presented in Table 1 and Figure 1.
+In our model, the outcome is a high level of entrepreneurial growth aspirations and our previous discussion has identified six explanatory dimensions related to colonial history, post-colonial history, and geography respectively, as presented in Table 1 and Figure 1.
 Each dimension is defined as membership in a set representing a given characteristic, but this membership can be partial (fuzzy), therefore taking any value between 0 and 1.
-A configuration is defined as being sufficient for an outcome if fuzzy set membership in the outcome is higher or equal to the fuzzy set membership level for each of the dimensions that constitute this configuration (Schneider & Wagemann, 2012).
+A configuration is defined as being sufficient for an outcome if fuzzy set membership in the outcome is higher or equal to the fuzzy set membership level for each of the dimensions that constitute this configuration (Schneider and Wagemann, 2012).

-We start with the operationalization of our outcome variable: EGA, and then consider the possible explanatory dimensions, based on the framework and factors discussed above.
+We start with the operationalisation of our outcome variable: entrepreneurial growth aspirations, and then consider the possible explanatory dimensions, based on the framework and factors discussed above.
 The fsQCA analysis will follow.

-3.1 | Calibrating the outcome: EGA
+3.1 Calibrating the outcome: entrepreneurial growth aspirations